deanishe/www.deanishe.net/content/post/alfred-workflow-variables.md

 ## Setting variables ##

 There are several ways to set variables.
-The most obvious ones are in the Workflow Environment Variables table in the workflow configuration sheet and using the Arg and Vars Utility.
-The configuration sheet is largely without magic, but in an Args and Vars Utility, you can use variable expansion macros: `{query}` expands (as always) to the input (which may be a user-entered query or the output from a previous Action), and you can use `{var:VARIABLE_NAME}` macros for your own custom variables.
+The most obvious ones are in the [Workflow Environment Variables table][config-sheet] in the workflow configuration sheet and using the [Arg and Vars Utility][args-and-vars].
+The configuration sheet is largely without magic, but in an Args and Vars Utility, you can use variable expansion
+macros: `{query}` expands (as always) to the input (which may be a user-entered query or the output from a previous Action), and you can use `{var:VARIABLE_NAME}` macros for your own custom variables.
 This is described in detail in the above-mentioned help pages.

 More interestingly, you can also set variables via the output of your scripts (i.e. dynamically) by emitting appropriate JSON.
 How you set